 Additionally, children in the system benefit from the coordination of services.
 Barriers between education and social services need to be eliminated to best meet the needs of youth.
 Legislation is needed to facilitate the sharing of information and the development of a shared data system between agencies.

+Furthermore, the California system needs to provide resources appropriate for all of our varied counties so that they might meet the needs of the populations that they serve.
 Rural counties in our state face unique challenges, such as, isolation, distance and lack of resources for basic services.Their unique issues need to be addressed, if we are to create a system that serves all of the people of California.

+Finally, a web needs to be created to support those who do emancipate from the system.
 In order for those young people to successfully integrate into adult life, we must ensure that the have the tools and resources they need: education, employment, housing, access to mental and physical health care and connections to adults and systems.

+These young people are our responsibility; they are wards of the State of California and it behooves all of us to work together to ensure that their needs are being met.
 Supportive legislation is important, but it is also important for cities, counties and schools to work together to improve the conditions for these children.
 Collaboration prevents duplication of services, enhances the quality of the services and saves valuable dollars.
 The solutions are simple, but not easy.
 Therefore, we need to look at exemplary programs across the state and replicate them in other areas.

 This is important work; children's lives are at stake.

-CCS Partnership is a joint effort of the League of California Cities, the California State Association of Counties and the California School Boards Association.
+___________________________________ CCS Partnership is a joint effort of the League of California Cities, the California State Association of Counties and the California School Boards Association.
 The Partnership promotes the development of public policies that build and preserve communities by encouraging local collaborative efforts among California's 478 cities, 58 counties and more than 1,000 school boards and districts the partners represent.

-4LAKids Special: LUNCH WITH THE CONTROLLER
+4LAKids Special: LUNCH WITH THE CONTROLLER by smf for 4LAKids

 Thursday at Noon State Controller John Chiang addressed the Pat Brown Institute California Issues Forum at Cal State LA.
 The lunch was serve- yourself spaghetti and meatballs And the topic was "CALIFORNIA'S FINANCIAL FUTURE - Getting Beyond Gridlock" --two days after the defeat of the "meaningful budget reform" Special Election Propositions - placed on the ballot by the Sacramento Big Five and rejected 65%-35% by 23% of registered voters.